PeterEB/coap-node/README.md

 });
 ```

-If you define Resource with write method, the Resource will be inherently writeable.
-If the Server request to write a Resource that is not writeable, it will get a status code of '4.05'(Method Not Allowed).
+If you initialize a Resource as an obejct with a write method, this Resource will be inherently writable.
+When a Server requests to write a value to an unwritable Resource, **coap-node** will respond back a special value of string '\_unwritable\_' along with a status code of '4.05'(Method Not Allowed) to the Server.
+[TODO] respond the string '\_unwritable\_' back, am I right?
+If not, take it off.

 <a name="Resource_both"></a>
-### Initialize Resource with both of read and write method
+### (4) Initialize Resource with read and write methods

-If you want the Resource is both of readable and writable, you should give both of read and write methods to it:
+If a Resource is readable and writable, then there should be both of read() and write() methods in your object:

 ```js
 cnode.initResrc('lightCtrl', 0, {